SumoLogic-Labs/sumologic-grafana-datasource/README.md

 5. You may change **Access** to **Browser**, if you want to load data directly from browser.
 For this you would need proper entry in Allowlisted CORS Domains which you filled in step 1.

-6. In the **URL** field, enter the API endpoint for your deployment, without `/api/` suffix (for example instead of `https://api.sumologic.com/api/`, please use `https://api.sumologic.com`).
+6. In the **URL** field, enter the API endpoint for your deployment.
 To determine the API endpoint, see [Sumo Logic Endpoints and Firewall Security](https://help.sumologic.com/APIs/General-API-Information/Sumo-Logic-Endpoints-and-Firewall-Security) in Sumo help.

 7. In the **Auth** section, select the **Basic auth** checkbox.
 The **Basic Auth Details** section appears.
    ![dash-icon](https://github.com/SumoLogic/sumologic-metrics-grafana-datasource/blob/HEAD/screenshots/basic-auth.png?raw=true)